-- Medical officials treating NiV infected patients should take proper precautions like washing hands, using a gown, cap mask, wearing gloves etc.
+- Medical officials treating NiV-infected patients should take proper precautions like washing hands, using a gown, or cap mask, wearing gloves etc.

-- Use N95 mask while travelling or working in public places to avoid person to person transmission.
+- Use an N95 mask while travelling or working in public places to avoid person-to-person transmission.

 - If you feel uneasiness when in and around an infected region, get yourself tested immediately.

 The Nipah virus is a bat-borne virus that infects people and other animals and is known to have a high fatality rate.
 There is currently no drug or vaccination available to treat it.
 Avoiding infected animals or locations where the Nipah virus is known to be spreading as well as using protective gear and sanitizing surfaces are all part of the prevention strategy.